10 Best Beaches in Goa for Peace-Loving Travelers

 Goa’s beaches are speckled with coconut-thatched beach shacks that serve ice-cold beer and spicy Goan cuisine.
 It is easy to find cheap accommodation in a beach resort or hotel very close to the beach in Goa.

-This list of the best beaches in Goa includes some of my all-time favourite beaches.
+This list of the best beaches in Goa includes some of my all-time favorite beaches.
 You won’t find any of the more popular, overcrowded beaches here – like Colva and Calangute beach – that are done to death in every Goa travel guide or information brochure.

-1. Candolim Beach
+#1.
+Candolim Beach

 Candolim is the birthplace of Abbe Faria, a Goan Freedom Fighter and the Father of Hypnotism.
 When we stay at Candolim, we usually book one of the rent-back apartments a stone’s throw away from the beach.

-View of the stranded ship at Candolim beach
+View of the stranded ship at Candolim Beach

-2. Sinquerim Beach
+#2.
+Sinquerim Beach

 Aguada Fort at Sinquerim Beach

-3. Baga Beach
+#3.
+Baga Beach

 Beach shacks at Baga Beach